 An association between elevated fluoride exposure and reduced intelligence has now been observed in over 30 studies of human populations.
 Although a link between fluoride and intelligence might initially seem surprising or random, it is actually consistent with a large body of animal research.
-This animal research includes the following 19 studies where mice or rats treated with fluoride were found to suffer impairments in their learning and memory abilities.
-Although one animal study has failed to find this association, (Whitford 2009), the clear majority of both animal and human research indicates that fluoride can damage cognitive function.
+This animal research includes the following 29 studies where mice or rats treated with fluoride were found to suffer impairments in their learning and/or memory abilities.
+Although two animal studies have failed to find this association, (Whitford 2009; Varner 1994), the clear majority of both animal and human research indicates that fluoride can damage cognitive function.

 Studies Finding an Effect on Learning & Memory